speedruncomorg/api/version1/users.md

 Query Parameter   | Type   | Description
 ----------------- | ------ | ------------------------------------------------------------------
+``lookup``        | string | when gives, searches the value (case-insensitive exact-string match) across user names, URLs and social profiles; all other query string filters are disabled when this is given
-``name``          | string | only returns users whose name/URL contains the given value; the comparision is case-insensitive ``twitch``        | string | searches for Twitch usernames ``hitbox``        | string | searches for Hitbox usernames ``speedrunslive`` | string | searches for SpeedRunsLive usernames
+``name``          | string | only returns users whose name/URL contains the given value; the comparision is case-insensitive ``twitch``        | string | searches for Twitch usernames ``hitbox``        | string | searches for Hitbox usernames ``twitter``       | string | searches for Twitter usernames ``speedrunslive`` | string | searches for SpeedRunsLive usernames

 You can control the sorting by using the query string parameters ``orderby`` and ``direction``.
 The